PPathu/MedInsight/README.md

 # 🏥 MedInsight 🚀

 A full-stack web application that allows users to query healthcare data using **natural language**.
-The app generates **SQL queries** from user input and retrieves data from the **MIMIC-III dataset**.
+The app generates **SQL queries** from user input and retrieves data from the **MIMIC-IV dataset**.

 ## 🌟 Features
-- **Natural Language Querying**: Ask healthcare-related questions, and the app will generate and run SQL queries.
+- **Natural Language Querying**: Ask healthcare-related questions, and the app will generate and run SQL queries based on NPL reasoning.
-- **FastAPI Backend**: A lightweight Python backend to process queries and execute SQL.
+- **FastAPI Backend**: A lightweight Python backend to process and reason queries and execute SQL.
 - **React Frontend**: A responsive, chat-style UI for user interaction.
-- **SQLite Database**: Uses MIMIC-III dataset stored as a database.
+- **SQLite Database**: Uses MIMIC-IV dataset stored as a database.
-- **Dark Mode UI**: Inspired by ChatGPT/iOS message styles.

 ---